Cherokee Inc.: Expansion

-From 2002, Cherokee was sold at Tesco in the United Kingdom until 2015, when Argos took over the rights to sell the brand.
-However, following the 2016 acquisition of Argos by the UK retailer Sainsbury's, the Cherokee brand was quietly dropped and replaced by Sainsbury's own Tu brand of clothing in 2017.
+From 2002 until 2015, Cherokee was sold through Tesco in the United Kingdom, at which point Argos took over the brand's retail rights.
+However, following Sainsbury's 2016 acquisition of Argos, the Cherokee brand was dropped and replaced by Sainsbury's own Tu clothing line in 2017.

-In December 2002, the company further expanded by acquiring the Carole Little, Saint Tropez, All That Jazz and Chorus Line brands and CL Fashion trademarks.
+The company expanded further in December 2002 by acquiring the Carole Little, Saint Tropez, All That Jazz, and Chorus Line brands, alongside the CL Fashion trademarks.

-From 2013 to 2015 Cherokee was sold at Target Canada stores and was acquired by Sears Canada.
-Prior to Target, the label was sold by Zellers in Canada since 1998.
+In Canada, the label was originally sold by Zellers starting in 1998.
+It was later sold at Target Canada stores from 2013 to 2015, before being acquired by Sears Canada.

 In January 2014, Cherokee acquired the worldwide Tony Hawk and Hawk signature apparel brands.
-In May 2015, Cherokee acquired casual lifestyle brand Everyday California.
+It then acquired the casual lifestyle brand Everyday California in May 2015.

-On September 10, 2015, Cherokee announced Target would cease carrying the brand when its license expires on January 31, 2017.
-As of 2022 some Target shops do carry Cherokee products but on a non exclusive basis.
+On September 10, 2015, Cherokee announced that Target would cease carrying the brand when its license expired on January 31, 2017.
+As of 2022, selected Target locations still carried Cherokee products, though on a non-exclusive basis.

-In October 2015, Cherokee acquired Flip Flop Shops, a franchise retail chain offering flip flops, casual footwear and accessories.
+In October 2015, Cherokee acquired Flip Flop Shops, a franchise retail chain offering flip-flops, casual footwear, and accessories.
 In November 2016, Cherokee acquired the Hi-Tec and Magnum brands.